nicklandgrebe/active-resource.js/README.md

 product.orders().size()      # NOTE: Only gives the size of the collection currently loaded
 ```

-In regards to association collection proxies, you can work off them just like you would any other `ActiveResource` class:
+In regards to association collection proxies, you can work off them just like you would any other ActiveResource `Relation` class:
 ```coffee
 product.orders().where(title: 'A product title').select('title').last(10)
 .then (orders) ->